Everything You Need to Know About Law Firm SEO

-Yes, 1st-page search engine rankings and organic traffic are GREAT, but ultimately, they are signs of progress and not the end goal.
+Yes, first page search engine rankings and organic traffic are GREAT, but ultimately, they are signs of progress and not the end goal.
 Take a look at the funnel framework we use to track the progression of our clients.

 Conversions are a critical piece of the overall campaign because they help you understand if you’re targeting the right keywords with high user intent.
 You can see all of this data in great detail inside Google Analytics.

-When you’re tracking a law firm SEO, don’t forget to keep conversions at the top of your list!
+When you’re tracking law firm SEO, don’t forget to keep conversions at the top of your list!

 Law Firm SEO Keyword Research